Markovate-logo

 Groupon started with a minimum viable product, as the founders had already failed once before.
 It was a WordPress blog where they would post their deals daily and email the coupon when someone accessed it.
 Their first sale was 20 two-for-one pizza coupons.
 The website became a hit, and now Groupon is one of the fastest-growing companies.

 Having more than 320 million users worldwide, this is an extremely popular social networking site.
 Its MVP name, Twitter, was based on the idea that the employees of the founding company, Odeo, used to share daily updates via text messages.
-People then spent hundreds of dollars on these messages, which showed that a concept like this might be headed for a bright future.
+This demonstrated that a concept like this might have a bright future, as people spent hundreds of dollars on these messages.

 This is practically synonymous with the music industry.
-It was initialized in 2006, and its MVP just consisted of a simple landing page where users could stream their music online.
+In 2006, it was initialized with an MVP consisting of a simple landing page where users could stream their music online.
 They had a low beta customer base, which helped them test the quality more efficiently and also gain helpful feedback.
 This product has been iterating and now has a fully developed mobile app too.

 Product development

 One of the most innovative MVPs, the Dropbox MVP, was just a three-minute video.
 A three-minute video that made such a profound impact on the users that its beta testers grew five times, surprising the CEO itself.
-It was narrated by him demonstrating what the product did, how it solved your problem, and how it was different while consisting of hidden references and jokes amongst it.
-It was a great hit and skyrocketed Dropbox’s popularity.
+He narrated it, demonstrating what the product did, how it solved your problem, and how it was different, including hidden references and jokes.
+Besides, it became a great hit and skyrocketed Dropbox’s popularity.

 This shoe business generates billions of dollars in revenue.
 It all started when its founder when to the mall and could not find any shoes.
-He then developed an MVP, a simple website to see if the users were willing to buy those shoes, then he went to the mall and brought them if a customer was interested.
+He then developed an MVP, a simple website, to see if users were willing to buy those shoes.
+He would go to the mall and purchase them if a customer showed interest.
 It proved that a concept as bizarre as the market also accepted this.

-It was founded in 2010, and all the work automated on this website today was done manually.
-It is used to connect startups with investors through their connections as well as network through emails.
-Once they thought this idea was being received well, they built their first website.
+In 2010, they founded it, and today, they automate all the work on this website that was once done manually.
+Therefore, they use it to connect startups with investors through their connections and network via emails.
+Once they perceived that this idea was receiving positive reception, they built their first website.
 It is one of the top companies now for seeking investors and also jobs.

 Hire vetted MVP developers from Markovate to kick-start your product development